This barn looks like a pretty nice place - can I really come and stay?

 Are there cats (yum)?

 No. We don't have - or accept - cats here, so there'll be no yowling or chasing.
-Your four legged companion on site will be our dog Noodles, a Labrit (Pyrenean sheepdog) of 'a certain age' whose main interests in life are playing with yellow squeaky hedgehogs and stalking moles and lizards.
+Your four legged companion will be Noodles, a Labrit (Pyrenean sheepdog) of 'a certain age' who lives with us next door and whose main interests in life are playing with yellow squeaky hedgehogs and stalking moles and lizards.